D61-IA/stellar-gnosis/README.md

     Posgres=# CREATE USER gnosisuser WITH PASSWORD 'gnosis';
     Posgres=# GRANT ALL PRIVILEGES ON DATABASE gnosistest TO gnosisuser;
     Posgres=# \q

+**Note:** If running the unit tests fails with an error message saying that user cannot create database, then issue the following command to allow the test user to create temporary databases for testing,

+    Posgres=# ALTER USER gnosisuser CREATEDB;

 ### Install Gnosis